eddywashere/expressy/README.md

-## Express.js starter app
+## Expressy

+Just another express mvc boilerplate.
+I built this to learn and explore app development with express.

-This recipe includes jade, coffee & stylus on the clientside.
-Build's upon the basic app but with a bit more organization and features.
+This recipe includes jade templating with coffee & stylus for the clientside.
+Build's upon the basic app but *will have a bit more organization and features.

 Install dependencies